BrixJohn1999/minty/README.md

 To run Minty on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/minty-ecommerce.git`
+1. Clone the repository: `git clone https://github.com/your-username/minty.git`
-2. Navigate to the project directory: `cd minty-ecommerce`
+2. Navigate to the project directory: `cd minty`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open your browser and visit `http://localhost:3000`